Lyberta/Singularity/README.md

 The rest depends on your skills.
 Financial literacy is also important.
 [Poor person mindset is a trap](https://www.youtube.com/watch?v=eDa1U9qJKxo).
 Start managing assets like your time, money, clothes, etc more consciously.
 Build your own mini-system to be mindful of your own spending.

 We need all professions.
-People have [needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs) we need to help each other satisfy our needs.
+People have [needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs).
+We need to help each other satisfy our needs.

 ## The awakening process